pieface-/3dsphysicssandbox/README.md

-# 3ds Physics Sandbox
+# 3ds Physics Sandbox v0.3 alpha
 An application for messing with physics on the 3ds

 ###Current Features:
-- Manipulate a single 50 by 50 pixel square with the stylus
+- Manipulate multiple different sized squares with the stylus
-- The square is affected by gravity, collisions, and friction
+- The squares are affected by gravity, with walls, and friction
 - Modifiable gravity, collision elasticity, and friction values
+- Take a screenshot
+- Control gravity by tilting 3ds (accelerometer)
+- Move camera with circle pad
+- Drawable (but not functional) walls
+- Code optimization and modularization
+- different squares and walls can be made by editing code in main.c

 ###Possible plans for the Future:
 - Fix Banner Sound (Warning: sound may be irritable)
-- More than one object
-- Improve friction implementation
+- Save and load state to and from file (coming v0.3)
+- objects interact with each other (coming v0.3)
 - Different kinds of objects (like circles or custom shapes)
 - Proper implementation of forces/momentum and vectors
 - Tension and ropes